 The peace of the Han era has encouraged commerce and industry to flourish, and agriculture has also expanded.
 Much new land has been brought under cultivation, especially in border regions; and continued technological advance has seen the introduction of, amongst other innovations, the seed drill and the wheelbarrow.

-Northern Korea is occupied by the Han empire. click to view
+Northern Korea is occupied by the Han empireclick to view Korea 30BC

-The first urban civilization of South East Asia has appeared, in Burma. click to view
+The first urban civilization of South East Asia has appeared, in Burmaclick to view South East Asia 30BC

 About 200 years after the founding of the Han empire, a succession of weak emperors culminated in the usurpation by the chief minister Wang Mang (reigned AD 9 – 27).
 He attempted some radical reforms, which caused first confusion, then a destructive civil war, and finally the restoration of the Han dynasty.
 This was followed by years of reconstruction, renewed economic expansion and restored imperial power.
 It was during this period that paper was invented, to meet the needs of the civil servants.